Mellotron: Operation

 Another factor in the Mellotron's sound is that the individual notes were recorded in isolation.
 For a musician accustomed to playing in an orchestral setting, this was unusual, and meant that they had nothing against which to intonate.
-Noted cellist Reginald Kilbey refused to downtune his cello to cover the lower range of the Mellotron, and so the bottom notes are actually performed on a double bass (His refusal was based on the fact that him playing these notes on his cello would be robbing a double bassist of the session fee.
-When the double bassist turned up for the next session it was found to be Kilbey with a different instrument, thereby collecting a double fee for both appearances).
+Noted cellist Reginald Kilbey refused to downtune his cello to cover the lower range of the Mellotron, and so the bottom notes are actually performed on a double bass.
 According to Mellotron author Nick Awde, one note of the string sounds contains the sound of a chair being scraped in the background.

 When the Chamberlin was first developed, the initial recorded sound used was that of three violins, thereby committing the instrument range to G3 to F6, being the range of the violin.
 Unfortunately, as with the cello, many other instruments did not conform to this range.
 The noted solo flute (which appears on the introduction to Strawberry Fields Forever) actually comprises recordings from an alto flute and a soprano flute, which accounts for some of the odd tuning that appears when chords are played.
 Other sounds such as the brass opted for a layered effect where instruments were recorded within their correct range.
 Others recorded more recently, such as the bass clarinet opt instead to drop the tuning on the lowest notes by pitching them electronically.
 The Mellotron choir was recorded in two halves: four men in one studio, and four women in another adjacent, thereby allowing for the actual recording of three sounds concurrently.
 In this, the male singers from the Ted Taylor Choir were allowed to drop the highest notes back to the previous octave as they were considerably out of their natural range.